ABOUT THE PARK

 Gas is NOT available in the park, but there are gas stations in nearby communities.
 Make sure you have plenty of gas before you begin your exploration of the park!

-4. Where can I find food, gifts, lodging? operates the Paradise Inn, National Park Inn, and Sunrise Day Lodge.
+5. Where can I find food, gifts, lodging? operates the Paradise Inn, National Park Inn, and Sunrise Day Lodge.
 The Paradise Inn is open late May to early October for lodging, meals, and gifts.
 The National Park Inn in Longmire is open year-round for food, lodging, and gifts.
 The Sunrise Lodge is open for meals and gifts July through September.
-There are no overnight accommodations at Sunrise. including Ashford, Elbe, Packwood, Enumclaw.
+There are no overnight accommodations at Sunrise.
+Lodging, groceries, and meals are also available in nearby communities including Ashford, Elbe, Packwood, Enumclaw.

-Parking is limited at Paradise, and finding a parking place on sunny summer days can be frustrating, especially during the construction project underway through 2009.
+Parking is limited at Paradise, and finding a parking place on busy summer days can be frustrating.
 To minimize your frustration, visit on a weekday if possible, arrive at Paradise early in the day or in late afternoon, and carpool from Longmire or Ohanapecosh if you and friends are traveling in more than one vehicle.
 Resist the temptation to park unsafely or illegally.
 Once the Paradise parking areas are full, there is no additional parking.
 You can drive through Paradise but will not be able to park there.
+Learn more tips to avoid summer congestion.

 Top of page